rxonhe/antlr-calculator/README.md

 ## API Usage

-### Evaluate Expression

-Certainly!
-Here are the updated use examples in a more concise and friendly format:

 ### Evaluate Mathematical Expressions

 You can use the API to evaluate various mathematical expressions.
 Here are some examples: